dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Don't get discouraged by what you're going through.
-Your time is coming.
-Where you are is not where you're going to stay.**
+**How long are you going to wait before you demand the best for yourself?**

-Anonymous
+Epictetus